How Does Verbenone Work?

 Verbenone and how it works.

-Beetles and other insects communicate using pheromones.
-Verbenone (whether pouch or paste) is a synthetic pheromone that replicates the beetle pheromone, sending a message to arriving swarms that the tree is full and that the food supply is insufficient for additional beetles.
+Beetles and other insects communicate using pheromones (fragrances).
+Verbenone (whether pouch or paste) is a synthetic fragrance that replicates the beetle pheromone, sending a message to arriving swarms that the tree is full and that the food supply is insufficient for additional beetles.
 Arriving beetles receive the "message" that they should look elsewhere for a suitable host.

-Easy-to-use controlled-release dispensers or paste are applied on individual trees or placed in a grid pattern when wanting to protect acreage.
-Prevailing breezes carry the "plume" of pheromone in the direction of the trees being protected.
+Easy-to-use, controlled-release dispensers or paste are applied to individual trees.
+The tagged tree has a halo of fragrance surrounding it, and prevailing breezes carry the "plume" of pheromone in the direction of the surrounding trees within 25 ft. that you want protected .

-The tree below has been successfully attacked by beetles.
+The tree pictured here has been successfully attacked by beetles.
 The white pitch wads are the tree's way of trying to trap and kill the beetles.
-If the tree is full of water (not draught-weakened), it is sometimes successful.
+If the tree is full of water (not draught-weakened), it is sometimes successful and preventing the beetles from penetrating.
 However, a tree so heavily attacked is a potential mother-load of beetles that will hatch and spread the contagion next year.
 It must be cut and burned.

 Tree with pitch